Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Experimental Setup

 \subsubsection{Diversity Evaluation}

-We calculated diversity metrics for all dataset variants (real, synthetic, curated) for each classification task.
-The metrics include: \begin{itemize} \item \textbf{INGF (Inter-sample N-gram Frequency):} This metric assesses lexical and phrase-level diversity by measuring how frequently the same n-grams (contiguous sequences of n words, here typically trigrams) appear across different samples in the dataset.
-Formally, we compute the average frequency of unique n-grams across all text samples.
+We calculated diversity metrics for all dataset variants (real and synthetic) for each classification task.
+The metrics include: \begin{itemize} \item \textbf{INGF (Inter-sample N-gram Frequency):} This metric assesses lexical and phrase-level diversity by measuring how frequently the same n-grams (contiguous sequences of n words; we use trigrams, n=3) appear across different samples in the dataset.
 A high INGF score means the dataset contains repeated phrases across multiple samples, suggesting lower diversity at the expression level.
-Conversely, a lower INGF score reflects greater lexical variety and less phrase repetition between samples. \item \textbf{APS (Average Pairwise Similarity):} This metric captures semantic diversity by computing the average cosine similarity between Sentence-BERT embeddings of text pairs.
-For each dataset, we compute embeddings for all samples, then calculate cosine similarities between all possible pairs of samples.
-The APS score is the mean of these pairwise similarities.
-A higher APS indicates that samples tend to convey semantically similar content, while a lower APS suggests richer semantic diversity — the samples are more different in meaning. \end{itemize}
+Conversely, a lower INGF score reflects greater lexical variety and less phrase repetition between samples. \item \textbf{APS (Average Pairwise Similarity):} This metric captures semantic diversity by computing the average cosine similarity between Sentence-BERT embeddings (using \texttt{all-MiniLM-L6-v2}) of text pairs.
+A higher APS indicates that samples tend to convey semantically similar content, while a lower APS suggests richer semantic diversity. \end{itemize}